Censkh/Needle/README.md

 ## How it works

 There isn't actually much going on under the hood.
 We keep a singleton `InjectionManager` which stores all the current mappings.
-When a component is requested we check if we already have one and serve it, otherwise creating a new instance and storing it for next time.
+When a class instance is requested we check if we already have one and serve it, otherwise creating a new instance and storing it for next time.

 ## Limitations

 - I've yet to explore what happens when multiple libraries use needle at the same time.
 The problem I see arisng is two libraries using two impls of the same base class.
 Let's say they share a common lib with `AuthService` as an abstract base class yet they both use seperate services that inherit from this.
 One will clash with the other.

 - More complicated functionality has not yet being needed as part of my requirements but when they arise I fear they will complicate the current minimalist impl.
 Overthinking it?
 Probably.